Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 Their eyes move independently, so they can look in two directions at once.
 Each eye can swivel 180 degrees to allow them to look in any direction without moving their body.

-This lizard comes in many unique colors and patterns.
+This reptile comes in many unique colors and patterns.
 Their color can reflect their mood as the brighter their skin color the more aggressive or happy they are.
+Their color also changes based on their receptivity willingness (or lack of).

-However, contrary to popular belief, they cannot change their color but the brightness of their skin.
+Contrary to popular belief they cannot change their color but the brightness of their skin.

 This means that placing different colored backgrounds in their cage will not cause a veiled chameleon to become that color.